Appliance repair technician servicing a residential refrigerator

 Trip Charge & Diagnostic Deposits

-Same-Day Urgent: Fridge & Washer Leak
+Same-Day Urgent: Fridge & Washer Leak Surge

 Photo Log: Model & Serial Tag Capture

 The single most valuable photo you take on every appliance repair job is the model and serial number tag — behind the fridge, inside the washer drawer, under the dishwasher kickplate.
 Snap it once, attach it to the customer record, and it's there forever.
 When the same homeowner calls back eight months later because a different part failed on the same unit, you pull up the file from the van and you've already got the model number for the parts house.
 No climbing back behind the fridge.
 No guessing the year.
-The customer photo log on the free plan is unlimited — attach the tag photo, the install photo, the broken part photo, and the post-repair "it works" photo to every job.
+The customer photo log on the free plan is unlimited — attach the tag photo, the install photo, the broken-part photo, and the post-repair “it works” photo to every job.

 Annual Maintenance Plans on the Card on File